ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 ## MTU Considerations

-When using HTTP/3 with the QUIC Datagram extension {{!QUIC-DGRAM=RFC9221}}, Ethernet frames may be transmitted in QUIC DATAGRAM frames.
+When using HTTP/3 with the QUIC Datagram extension {{!QUIC-DGRAM=RFC9221}}, Ethernet frames can be transmitted in QUIC DATAGRAM frames.
 Since these frames cannot be fragmented, they can only carry Ethernet frames up to a given length determined by the QUIC connection configuration and the Path MTU (PMTU).